daattali/beautiful-jekyll/aboutme.md

 ### About

 Blue Zone IT was founded by Janet Astwood to provide IT consulting services to the global community.
 Our motto is "Growing Strong Businesses".
 The blue pumpkin, our symbol, is a native plant of North America now grown around the world.
-Like pumpkins, Blue Zone IT, is versatile, able to adapt to any challenge, and hardy, capable of adapting in difficult conditions.
+Like pumpkins Blue Zone IT is versatile, able to adapt to any challenge, and hardy, capable of adapting in difficult conditions.

 We are looking forward to working with you.